qmk/qmk_firmware/docs/feature_unicode.md

 );
 ```

-You call `qk_ucis_start()`, then type "rofl" and hit Enter.
-QMK should erase the "rofl" text and input the laughing emoji.
+To use it, call `qk_ucis_start()`, then type "rofl" and hit Enter.
+QMK should erase the "rofl" text and insert the laughing emoji.

 ### Customization